zaBogdan/Zephyrus/README.md

 </p>
 This is a Content Management System created for learning purposes.
 It has suffered a lot of changes and improves during this commits.
 If you want to see a changelog of this look at the Versions.
 Project is not regularly maintained and can have severe security issues because of the little time I have.

+# MUST BE CHANGED!!!
+The installation proccess sufferend a lot of changes!
 # Installation with Docker
 I tried to automate as much as I could and these are the new steps:
 * Clone the repository 'git clone https://github.com/zaBogdan/Zephyrus.git'
 * Change to the directory 'cd Zephyrus'
 * Run the composer to get all dependencies 'composer install'
-* Make sure you change credentials from 'docker-compose.yml' file
+* Make sure you add the enviorment variables to
 * Start up docker with 'docker-compose up --build' (use --build only first time!)
 * Go to the web at 'http://localhost:8000/admin/install/' and follow the instructions there